 TMJ / TMD Therapy

 The temporomandibular joints (TMJ) connect the jaw to the skull bone allowing you to smile, talk, and chew without pain or impediment.
 When these joints are strained or damaged, the result can be TMJ dysfunction, commonly referred to as TMD.
-At Katy Family dentist, we offer a variety of treatment options to relieve pain and renew the full range of jaw movement.
+At Katy Family Dentists, we offer a variety of treatment options to relieve pain and renew the full range of jaw movement.
 Contact us to schedule an appointment, if you’re concerned about TMJ dysfunction.

 Diagnosis & Treatment